ZachBeta/slopcore_yaj_rpg/web/hack_the_planet.md

 * consistent map
 * deno lint over eslint
+* we need to keep our test timeouts short
+* we avoid mocks, and use real objects as much as possible

 * server diagnostics is getting noisy in dev logs
 * tests are slow as hell